 We introduced MongoDB Atlas in June 2016.
 MongoDB Atlas is our cloud hosted DBaaS offering that includes comprehensive infrastructure and management of Community Server.
 It represented 1% of our total revenue in fiscal year 2017.
 MongoDB Atlas is consumption-based and charged monthly to the customer based on usage.
-Given our platform has been downloaded over 25 million times from our website alone, our initial growth strategy for MongoDB Atlas is to convert developers and their organizations who are already using Community Server to become customers of MongoDB Atlas and enjoy the benefits of a managed offering.
+Given our platform has been downloaded from our website over 30 million times since February 2009 and over 10 million times in the last 12 months alone, our initial growth strategy for MongoDB Atlas is to convert developers and their organizations who are already using Community Server to become customers of MongoDB Atlas and enjoy the benefits of a managed offering.
+We have invested significantly in MongoDB Atlas and our ability to drive adoption of MongoDB Atlas is a key component of our growth strategy.